home-assistant/home-assistant.io/source/_components/fortigate.markdown

 {% configuration %}
 host:
-  description: The IP address of the Fortigate device.
+  description: The IP address of the FortiGate device.
   required: true
   type: string
 username:
-  description: The username of the user that will connect to the Fortigate device.
+  description: The username of the user that will connect to the FortiGate device.
   required: true
   type: string
 api_key: